siemens/cmp-test-suite/tests_structured/Structure_TestSuite.md

 RFC 9483 Section 4.1: "These approaches differ in the way the EE authenticates itself to the PKI, in the form of the request being used, and how the key pair to be certified is generated."

-For each form of request being used, there will be a tests for how the EE authenticates itself to the PKI and how the Key Pair is generated.
-Therefore we categorizes test cases based on authentication methods, key pair generation methods, and the forms of requests used during enrollment.
+For each form of request, there will be tests for how the EE authenticates itself to the PKI and how the key pair is generated.
+Therefore, we categorize test cases based on authentication methods, key pair generation methods, and the forms of requests used during enrollment.

-Ways how the EE authenticates itself to the PKI:
+Ways in which the EE authenticates itself to the PKI:
 - Signature-based protection
 - MAC-based protection (see Section 4.1.5)

-Ways how the key pair is generated:
+Ways in which the key pair is generated:
 - Decentral key generation
 - Central key generation (see Section 4.1.6)